Waikato/meka/README.txt

 		and better execution of unit tests.
 		This change affects people working with the source code.

+	* The seed used to randomize a dataset is no longer passed on to Randomizeable classifiers -- they must used their own.

+		This means that the results of some Randomizeable classifier will be different now when a dataset is randomized.

 	* Evaluation output is improved

 		Evaluation output has been improved, as much in the code, as the visual text output.